nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user does not include the company name.
+The user has missing fields in input.
     * 1a1.
 HireMe shows an error message.

       Use case ends.

 * 1b.
-The user does not include the internship role.
+The user provided some invalid input for field.
     * 1b1.
 HireMe shows an error message.

       Use case ends.

 * 1c.
-The user does not include the company email.
+The user provided multiple fields of the same type.
     * 1c1.
-HireMe shows an error message.

-      Use case ends.

-* 1d.
-The user does not include the date of application.
-    * 1d1.
-HireMe shows an error message.

-      Use case ends.

-* 1e.
-The user provided an invalid company name.
-    * 1e1.
-HireMe shows an error message.

-      Use case ends.

-* 1f.
-The user provided an invalid internship role.
-    * 1f1.
-HireMe shows an error message.

-      Use case ends.

-* 1g.
-The user provided an invalid company email.
-    * 1g1.
-HireMe shows an error message.

-      Use case ends.

-* 1h.
-The user provided an invalid date of application.
-    * 1h1.
 HireMe shows an error message.

       Use case ends.

 <br></br>
 **System**: HireMe application